 16. “Look deep into nature, and then you will understand everything better.” – Albert Einstein

 Spending time outside is so important.
-Nowadays we are inside glued to our computers, cell phones, TVs.
+Nowadays we are inside glued to our computers, cell phones, and TVs.

 Living simply involves removing ourselves from these devices so we can see nature.
 Which ironically can be more entertaining than all the devices put together.